goharbor/harbor-operator/docs/LCM/controllers.md

 ## Control loop

-The control loop is triggered by a kubernetes event when one of the Resource controlled by the operator changes.
+The control loop is triggered by a Kubernetes event when one of the Resource controlled by the operator changes.

 ```text
 Event received  +------------ +